 Key consideration 1 An FMI should adopt clear and comprehensive rules and procedures that are fully disclosed to participants.
 Relevant rules and key procedures should also be publicly disclosed.
-Description Rules and procedures: CCIL-TR Rules as approved by RBI have been made available on the CCIL website.
+Description Rules and procedures:

+CCIL-TR Rules as approved by RBI have been made available on the CCIL website.
 Besides, all notifications issued by RBI in respect of each of the phases are also made available on the CCIL website.

 Feedback from participants and other stake-holders provide basis for assessing the level of clarity of the Rules and key procedures.
 Periodic internal review is also carried out.

-Detailed Operational Manual is also available in the CORE platform which guides the participants to clearly follow procedures for reporting.
+Detailed Operational Manual is also available in the CORE/F-TRAC platform which guides the participants to clearly follow procedures for reporting.

-And there is make and successing animal successing the Any change in rules and procedures require prior approval of the regulator, RBI and these are required to be notified to all participants at least 30 days' in advance before implementation.
+Any change in rules and procedures require prior approval of the regulator, RBI and these are required to be notified to all participants at least 30 days' in advance before implementation.

 Soft copies are available publicly through CCIL website.

-Key consideration 2 An FMI should disclose clear descriptions of the system's design and operations, as well as the FMI's and participants' rights and obligations, so that participants can assess the risks they would incur by participating in the FMI.
-Description Description of participants' rights and obligations are detailed in Membership documents, CCIL-TR Rules and notifications.
+An FMI should disclose clear descriptions of the system's design and operations, as well as the FMI's and participants' rights and obligations, so that participants can assess the risks they would incur by participating in the FMI.

+Description of participants' rights and obligations are detailed in Membership documents, CCIL-TR Rulesand notifications.

 The CCIL website provides a description of CCIL-TR services, including description of participant's responsibilities and rights.
 Further details are made available in the CCIL-TR rules and notifications which are published on the CCIL website.
 These are also available to the public at large.

-A detailed operational manual is also made available to members on the CORE Platform.
-Key consideration 3 An FMI should provide all necessary and appropriate documentation and training to facilitate participants' understanding of the FMI's rules and procedures and the risks they face from participating in the FMI.
-Description The detailed information on TR services and Rules are available in the 1 CCIL web site.
-Trade Reporting was introduced in India in phases.
-Detailed operational guidelines were made available to the participants at each stage.
-A comprehensive operational manual is made available on the CORE Platform.
+A detailed operational manual is also made available to members on the CORE/F-TRAC Platform.